Why is it important to know the size and vital characteristics of our population?

 Population data are fundamental to our understanding of our region.
 We, along with our Community Planning Partners and our communities, use population data regularly to evidence everything that we do.
 Population counts show us how our people, our society and our local areas are changing.
 They also form the base that we need to calculate rates and percentages, to monitor whether our strategies and policies are working.

 Our Corporate Performance and Information Research and Information Team use population data from official statistics sources such as the Population Census and the mid-year estimates from the National Records of Scotland.
-If you need any publically available facts or stats about any aspect of your policy area or community and would like help finding it, contact us using the contact details below.
+If you need any publicly available facts or stats about any aspect of your policy area or community and would like help finding it, contact us using the contact details below.
 Downloadable information and reports about the population of the Scottish Borders will be published we produce them.

 Population data topics